Skip to main content

 The government risk categories only relate to properties with a legally established residential dwelling on the site.
 This aligns with the buy-out scope under the government framework.

 Businesses are not included in the risk category framework.
-If your property is mixed-use (combines a business and living space) then only the residential part is eligible for Category 2P grants or Category 3 buy-out.
+If your property is mixed-use (combines a business and living space), then only the residential part is eligible for Category 2P grants or a Category 3 buy-out.
 We will assess mixed-use properties in consultation with the owner(s).

 Retirement villages and cross-lease properties